Elbow dysplasia in dogs and fragmented coronoid process of the ulna (FCP) in dogs: A comprehensive guide

 What is elbow dysplasia in dogs?

-How is elbow dysplasia in dogs diagnosed?
+How is elbow dysplasia diagnosed in dogs?

-How is elbow dysplasia in dogs treated?
+How is elbow dysplasia treated in dogs?

-How can I as a dog owner contribute to the treatment of elbow dysplasia?
+How can I, as a dog owner, contribute to the treatment of elbow dysplasia?

 Is elbow dysplasia in dogs curable?